Ojas6987/LeagueOfLegendsWinPrediction/README.md

 ---

 ## Baseline Model ##
 In order to make a model specifically, for player prediction, we first had to clean our dataset by taking away any overall team data.
+We also focused only on the top leagues, taking away other leagues from the dataset.
 After using only player data, we narrowed down the features we were using to these:
 - **league** (nominal): The specific league the player played in.
 Useful feature as being in a more competitive league could increase the possibility of a loss.
 - **position** (nominal): The position/role of the player in the game.
 Different positions each have their own unique skills.
 - **champion** (nominal): The "character" in the game, each with their own skills/play type